apache/airflow/airflow/providers/MANAGING_PROVIDERS_LIFECYCLE.rst

       connection-types:
         - hook-class-name: airflow.providers.<NEW_PROVIDER>.hooks.<NEW_PROVIDER>.NewProviderHook
         - connection-type: provider-connection-type

-      hook-class-names:  # deprecated in Airflow 2.2.0
-        - airflow.providers.<NEW_PROVIDER>.hooks.<NEW_PROVIDER>.NewProviderHook

-.. note:: Defining your own connection types

-    You only need to add ``connection-types`` in case you have some hooks that have customized UI behavior.
-However, it is only supported for Airflow 2.2.0.
-If your providers are also targeting Airflow below 2.2.0 you should provide the deprecated ``hook-class-names`` array.
-The ``connection-types`` array allows for optimization of importing of individual connections and while Airflow 2.2.0 is able to handle both definition, the ``connection-types`` is recommended.

-    For more information see `Custom connection types <http://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#custom-connection-types>`_

 After changing and creating these files you can build the documentation locally.
 The two commands below will serve to accomplish this.
 The first will build your provider's documentation.
 The second will ensure that the